Jakub41/Flights-Scraper-CPH-Kastrup/README.md

 # Copenhagen Kastrup Flights App
 ---------
-An Angular2 TS and Python/Flask API application for show flight information.
+An Angular2 TS and Python/Flask API application showing flight informations.

 The application demo is stored on 2 servers: